-This scenario is triggered by a timer-charging request (line 2).
-Subsequently, we modeled that the \lstinlineKotlin{comStack} of the \lstinlineKotlin{obc} forwards this request to the \lstinlineKotlin{rtcHandler}.
-This \lstinlineKotlin{rtcHanlder} in turn requests the current CAN time from the \lstinlineKotlin{comStack} (line 10) which is provided in line 11.
-Eventually, this time is written to the \lstinlineKotlin{rtcChip} (line 12) and read back for further processing (line 13).

-In this way, we were able to model all functional requirements driven by test-cases, where the overview in Fig. \ref{fig:testCaseSpecification} includes the stakeholder requirements (e.g., @req TM\_710) which we used for the test-case generation (e.g., @test-case TM710.1), and the related system requirement as a result of our test-driven modeling (e.g., SMLK TM 710.1).
+In this way, we were able to model all functional requirements driven by test cases, where the overview in Fig. \ref{fig:testCaseSpecification} includes the stakeholder requirements (e.g., @req TM\_710) which we used for the test case generation (e.g., @test case TM710.1), and the related system requirement as a result of our test-driven modeling (e.g., SMLK TM 710.1).
 Together with the linked test results we were able to document that the current state of the system requirements specification covers each stakeholder requirement and that each stakeholder requirement is verified.

 To additionally answer the question if the previously created specification was suitable to fulfill the validation goals, we executed the activity \emph{requirements validation} based on the view shown in Fig. \ref{fig:testGoalSpecification}.
 According to the list of all identified validation concerns, this view specified concrete validation goals and their dependencies.
 E.g., for the first goal it was requested that the user can set the SOC and the departure time.
-To reach this goal we defined one test scenario composed of two test-cases, that we already modeled in the requirements verification activity.
+To reach this goal we defined one test scenario composed of two test cases, that we already modeled in the requirements verification activity.
 Depending on the first goal, we specified that the plausibility of the clock time can be checked as a second goal.
 And a third goal specified that if the plausibility check fails, a self-healing functionality can repair the deactivated timer-charging function.
-Consequently, with the resulting structure as shown in Fig. \ref{fig:testGoalSpecification}, we were able to identify which test-cases contribute to the respective validation goal.
+Consequently, with the resulting structure as shown in Fig. \ref{fig:testGoalSpecification}, we were able to identify which test cases contribute to the respective validation goal.